Missing aristocrat’s father calls for inquiry into cult where she was ‘brainwashed’

 - She was left “confused and traumatised” and spent time “trying to get her head around what happened to her” in Lagos

-Mr Marten, a film and music producer who was a page to the Queen, said he had “long-held suspicions” about the church since his daughter’s return.
+Mr Marten, a film and music producer who was a page to the Queen, spoke of his “long-held suspicions” about the church since his daughter’s return.

-He said that the experiences appear to have been a “trigger” in what has happened to Ms Marten, saying it set up “a pattern of behaviour exposing her to easy manipulation”.
-Ms Marten, who is estranged from her family, has been on the run with her rapist partner Mark Gordon and their newborn baby since January 5.
+He said that the experience appears to have been a “trigger” in what has happened to Ms Marten, saying it set up “a pattern of behaviour exposing her to easy manipulation”.
+Ms Marten, who is estranged from her family, has been on the run with her rapist partner Mark Gordon and their newborn baby since 5 January.

-Mr Marten said: “Following the latest revelation in The Independent about how Constance was influenced by a Nigerian cult leader and suffered severely as a result, I am compelled to say that this substantiates long-held suspicions had since she returned from Lagos.
+Mr Marten said: “Following the latest revelation in The Independent about how Constance was influenced by a Nigerian cult leader and suffered severely as a result, I am compelled to say that this substantiates long-held suspicions [I have] had since she returned from Lagos.

-“Constance’s time there at the hands of the so-called Rev. TB Joshua was bizarre and damaging in the extreme.

-Among the claims of cult behaviour were that making friends was punished and disciples were made to sleep in rooms with lights on.
+Among the claims of cult behaviour were that making friends was punished and disciples were made to sleep in rooms with the lights on.

 Mr Marten said: “The stories of the abuse meted out by Joshua are shocking and heart-rending.
 I sincerely hope the police can now investigate potential links between any institution involved in making Constance and others suffer at the hands of the phoney prophet in his Lagos Synagogue.